-

-Office and workspace
+Office and workplace spaces

-Office and workspace
+Office and workplace spaces

-The most important requirements at a glance
+The most important specifications at a glance

-• Office space from workspaces in principle:
+• Office space from work spaces in principle:

 • at least 8 m² per employee for one workstation.